07JP27/DeepResearch-dotnet/README.md

 - Sources: List of information collected during the research
 - Images: List of images collected during the research

-Additionally, by specifying the onProgressChanged callback in the DeepResearchService constructor arguments, you can receive real-time notifications of the research status.
+Additionally, by passing an `IProgress<ProgressBase>` parameter to the `RunResearchAsync` method, you can receive real-time notifications of the research status.
 Progressive notifications are defined as classes for each step that inherit from ProgressBase.

 - QueryGenerationProgress: Notification class for query generation completion